IFB-ElixirFr/IFB_Shiny_training/exercise1/README.md

 7. **Panel appears and disappears**:

-      An ugly feature of our app: the input field Number of bins only makes sense for the histogram, not for the boxplot, so it should not appear when we do a boxplot.
+      An ugly feature of our application: the input field Number of bins only makes sense for the histogram, not for the boxplot, so it should not appear when we do a boxplot.

-      **Hint:** `conditionalPanel()`
+      **Hint:** use the `conditionalPanel()` function.

-8. Predefined data sets
+8. **Access predefined data sets**

+    a.
+Let the user choose (using a drop down menu) to either generate the random data or use one of several datafiles available on the server.

-    Let us read files on the server files.
-For this purpose, first we need to save the data sets in the same folder as ui.R and server.R, say with dump.
-Then we can read the data in the server with
+    b.
+Save the data sets in the same folder as app.R, for example in CSV format

+    c.
+We can read the data in the server with a command like

 ```
 if(input$dataset=="Newcomb's Speed of Light") {

-            source("newcomb.R")

-            return(newcomb)
+            x <- read.csv("newcomb.csv")
+            return(x)
 }
 ```

-Your turn: Read the 3 data sets available on github
+     github contains 3 datasets that you can use: euros, forbes, newcomb.

-9. Let the user upload a dataset (a file containing one value per row, no headers) for display.
+9. **Dataset upload** Let the user upload its own dataset (a file containing one value per row, no headers) for display.

+   **Hint**:

 10. Summary statistics: